Associative subalgebras of low-dimensional Majorana algebras: The Norton-Sakuma Algebras

-\begin{lemma} The Norton-Sakuma algebra of type $4A$ has infinitely many maximal associative subalgebras.
-However, it has only two non-trivial maximal associative subalgebras. \end{lemma} \begin{proof} The first part of this lemma follows by Lemma \ref{infinite}.
-By Table \ref{Spec4A} and Lemma \ref{semisimple}, only the idempotents in the orbits $[a_t]$ and $[ \id_{4A} - a_t - a_{g_2}]$ have a two-dimensional $0$-eigenspace, so they are the only idempotents with non-maximal trivial subalgebra.
-By Lemma \ref{count assoc}, each one of these idempotents is contained in the orthogonal basis of at most one three-dimensional maximal associative subalgebra of $V_{4A}$.
-Lemma \ref{sub4A} describes such algebras, so the result follows. \end{proof}
+\begin{lemma} The Norton-Sakuma algebra of type $4A$ contains infinitely many maximal associative subalgebras.
+However, it contains only two non-trivial maximal associative subalgebras. \end{lemma} \begin{proof} The first part of this lemma follows by Lemma \ref{infinite}.
+By Table \ref{Spec4A} and Lemma \ref{semisimple}, only the indecomposable idempotents $[a_0] \cup [ \id_{4A} - a_0 - a_{2}]$ have a two-dimensional $0$-eigenspace, so these are the only idempotents whose trivial associative subalgebra is not maximal.
+By Lemma \ref{count assoc}, each one of these idempotents is contained in at most one three-dimensional maximal associative subalgebra.
+Lemma \ref{sub4A} describes such subalgebras.
+The result follows by Lemma \ref{Max4A}, as there are no associative subalgebras of $V_{4A}$ of dimension greater than $3$. \end{proof}